flipacholas/Architecture-of-consoles/articles/xbox.md

 - **32 KiB L1** cache: Divided between 16 KiB for instructions and 16 KiB for data.
 - Integrated **128 KiB L2** cache: This is *odd* since the off-the-shelf Coppermine has 256 KiB of L2.
 In fact, the Coppermine128 (found in the Intel 'Celeron' brand, the low-end Pentium alternative) has the same amount of L2.
 Hence, this was probably done to reduce manufacturing costs and keep this console at a competitive price.
 - 133 MHz **Front-side bus**: This is the bus that connects the L2 cache with the memory controller, we'll see more about it later on.
-  - Intel names it 'Front-side bus' to distinguish it from another bus which connects L2 (external cache) with L1 (internal cache).
+  - Intel names it 'Front-side bus' to distinguish it from another bus that connects L2 (external cache) with L1 (internal cache).
 The latter bus is called 'Back-side bus'... and it's an unfortunate name to use in the UK.

 Coppermine also adds two 'enhancements' over their original implementation of L2 cache, these are the **Advanced Transfer Cache** and the **Advanced System Buffering**.
 To sum them up, L2 cache is on-chip and their buses are wider, which help to reduce possible bottlenecks in the Front-side bus.